 Machame route Kilimanjaro

-The Machame route Kilimanjaro, also known as the “Whiskey” route, is a six or seven day camping route and is most popular route on Kilimanjaro.
+The Machame Route Kilimanjaro, also known as the “Whiskey” route, is a six or seven-day camping route and is the most popular route on Kilimanjaro.

 MACHAME ROUTE KILIMANJARO – MOUNT KILIMANJARO MACHAME ROUTE

 There are six established routes to climb Mount Kilimanjaro – Marangu, Machame, Lemosho, Shira, Rongai and Umbwe.

 The Marangu, Machame, and Umbwe route all approach from the south of the mountain.
 The Lemosho and Shira routes approach from the west.

 The Rongai route approaches from the north near Kenya.
 All routes except Marangu and Rongai descend via Mweka.